ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/deploy-zero-downtime-2.md

 ### Cleaning up old releases (optional-ish)

 **Problem:** you could run out of disk space.
-The zero-downtime redeployment workflow described above does not remove old releases, and given that a typical Laravel app with a JavaScript frontend weighs in on the order of 100 MB, you could easily exhaust the disk space on a lightweight server after, say, a year of regular releases.
+The zero-downtime redeployment workflow described above does not remove old releases, and given that a typical Laravel app with a JavaScript frontend weighs in on the order of 100 MB, you could easily exhaust the disk space on a lightweight server after, say, a year of regular releases (and considerably sooner if you're hosting multiple apps on the same server).

 **Solution:**
 I'd suggest adding a few lines to the end of your `post-receive` script to remove old releases after each redeployment, but I suppose you could also use a Systemd service/timer, or just manually SSH into your server every once in a while and manually delete old releases.